davideas/FlexibleAdapter/ISSUE_TEMPLATE.md

 - [ ] Simply Erase all this text and ask your question;

 3) To have your App added to the list
-- [ ] Simply Erase all this text and provide your app's name.
+- [ ] Simply Erase all this text and provide your app's name and link.